marctorsoc/lingua-quest/README.md

 * Story-Based Learning: Learn through engaging, real-world stories that keep you interested and motivated.
 * Two Practice Modes: Choose Reading Mode to enjoy the story without interaction or Standard Mode for challenging fill-in-the-blank exercises.
 * Advanced Vocabulary Building: Perfect for intermediate learners (A2 level or above) looking to expand beyond basic vocabulary.
+* Support for Multiple Languages: LinguaQuest currently helps you learn English, Spanish, Catalan and Lithuanian.
+The app menus are also available in these four languages, whereas stories have translations to English and Spanish.
+More languages coming soon!

 # 🔹 Who is LinguaQuest for?